 It will be noted that the share goes ex div shortly before the dividend is paid.
 Any person acquiring the share after this point in time will not receive the dividend, which will be paid to the original shareholder.
 The reason is that the time it takes for the company to amend its register of members requires a cut-off point somewhat before the dividend is paid.

-Thus, when a share is quoted cum div, the price includes both the underlying ex div value of the share (P
+Thus, when a share is quoted cum div, the price includes both the underlying ex div value of the share (Po), and the dividend due shortly (Do).

 In the DVM formula we thus need an ex-div price.